podman-container-tools/container-libs/common/docs/containers.conf.5.md

 label_users indicates whether to enforce confined users in containers on SELinux systems.
 This option causes containers to maintain the current user and role field of the calling process.
-By default SELinux containers run with the user system_u, and the role system_r.
+By default SELinux containers run with the user `system_u`, and the role `system_r`.

 **log_driver**=""

 Logging driver for the container.
 Currently available options are k8s-file, journald, none and passthrough, with json-file aliased to k8s-file for scripting compatibility.
 The journald driver is used by default if the systemd journal is readable and writable.
 Otherwise, the k8s-file driver is used.

 **log_path**=""